johnofmars/mm-github-pages-starter/_pages/tldr.md

 - You don't need `Quickdraw`, `Snapshot Sights` _and_ `Opening Shot`
   - So use perks like `Kill Clip`, `Rampage`, `Hipfire Grip`, ` Vorpal`, etc.
-- **Fighting Lion** is a solid mid-range weapon, so build your loadout around that.
+- **Lion** is a solid mid-range weapon, so make your choice around that.
   - Shotguns, Side-arms, SMGs for close range.
   - Hand cannons for close/mid.
   - Snipers for long range.
+- For PvP, [Follow-up damage](/pairings/#archetypes) is very important!
+  - Fast firing, lower damage is forgiving, but on average slower.
+  - Slow, big damage is faster, but unforgiving.
+- For PvE, consider **Lion** like any other primary and bring a special weapon of your choice.

 ## Loadout